A full review of Glossika, one of the few language learning apps we think you need.

-- Reduce internet dependance (enable offline mode): Similar to the above, I wish the web application worked better offline.
+- Reduce internet dependance (enable offline mode): This is still in progress.
+Similar to the above, I wish the web application worked better offline.
 They do have a function that lets you download audio for a session, but that’s not ideal; the audio alone doesn’t let you heart or smiley face cards, and you can’t see written text to clarify pronunciation

 - Improve localisation: This is a hard ask.
 I get the way that Glossika is built — it’s a giant database of sentences in 60+ languages.
 So the sentences are all “standard”.
 But this standardisation means we lose a bit of local flavour.
 For example, Arabic verbs conjugate differently for men and women.
 It seems weird to just have one sentence in English, and then have the multiple sentence options only in the written card.
 Or for another example, when people or places have names, it’d be more appropriate to talk about Ibraheem and Youssef in Egypt, and Peter and Mary in an English course.
 Again, I know this would be hard, but it’d be nice.